purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     > euler1.Euler1.answer
     233168

-This time, let\'s define a `Main` module, so that we can create an executable Javascript file, which will print the answer to the console.
+This time, let's define a `Main` module, so that we can create an executable Javascript file, which will print the answer to the console.

 Create a new file, `Main.purs`, and copy the following code: